-In Afghanistan, a minority of people speak Dari, a language closely related to Farsi, but less influenced by Arabic.
-It has a lot more “pure Farsi” words in it.
-The pronunciation of some letters, however, is closer to Standard Arabic.
+In Afghanistan, a minority of people speak Dari, a language closely related to Farsi, but with a different selection of loanwords from French, English, and Arabic.
+The pronunciation of some letters is closer to Modern Standard Arabic.

 In Tajikistan, the Tajiki language is also related to Farsi, but with lots of Russian words in it, and written in the Russian alphabet!
 After the USSR captured Tajikistan from Greater Iran, the country became much more isolated politically and culturally isolated, which allowed the Russian language influence to seep in.

 The Parsi people of Pakistan/India mainly speak Gujarati (they migrated more than 1,300 years ago from Persia, after all).
 This is also true of the Parsis who migrated from the subcontinent and moved to other, distant parts of the world, like Zanzibar, who also speak Swahili or any other local language.